Canora, Saskatchewan: Attractions

 Canora has more than 150 km of trails, including over 144 km of marked and groomed snowmobile trails and more than 10 km of walking, cycling, jogging, and cross-country ski trails.
 Trail surfaces vary from pavement to gravel and even include a foot bridge.
-These trails include; the Trans Canada Snowmobile Trail, with over ninety miles of signed and groomed trails in the immediate area and access to numerous other snowmobile trails, the Trans-Canada Trail, which f will take you to some of the most popular out-of-town attractions.
-Westward travellers will come upon the Good Spirit Lake Provincial Park, Burgis Beach and Canora Beach; while eastward travellers will discover Duck Mountain Lake Provincial Park and the National Doukhobor Heritage Village.
+These trails include; the Trans Canada Snowmobile Trail, with over ninety miles of signed and groomed trails in the immediate area and access to numerous other snowmobile trails, the Trans Canada Trail, which leads to out-of-town attractions.
+Heading west is Good Spirit Lake Provincial Park, Burgis Beach, and Canora Beach.
+Travelling east is Duck Mountain Lake Provincial Park and the National Doukhobor Heritage Village.
 The Urban Habitat Trail that was created by the River Ridge Wildlife Club and formed in-cooperation with the town of Canora, Ducks Unlimited Canada and the PFRA.
 This trail is an educational and interpretive trail that highlights the natural habitat, wildlife and plant species of the area.
 The 8.6 km long Walking Trail that winds through Canora's natural landscape.